cujarrett/learning-aws/aws-certified-solutions-architect–associate/network-content-delivery.md

 - You can peer VPC's with other AWS accounts as well as with other VPCs in the same account
 - Peering is in a star configuration: ie 1 central VPC peers with 4 others.
 NO TRANSITIVE PEERING!

+## Network Access Control Lists
+- Your VPC automatically comes with a default network ACL, and by default it allows all traffic outbound and inbound traffic.
+- You can create custom network ACLs.
+By default, each custom network ACL denies all inbound and outbound traffic until you add rules.
+- Each subnet in your VPC must be associated with a network ACL.
+If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.
+- Block IP Addresses using network ACLs not Security Groups
+- You can associate a network ACL with multiple subnets; however a subnet can be associated with only one network ACL at a time.
+When you associate a network ACL with a subnet, the previous association is removed.
+- Network ACLs contain a numbered list of rules that is evualated in order, starting with the lowest numbered rule
+- Network ACLs have seperate inbound and outbound rules, and each rule can either allow or deny traffic
+- Network ACLs are stateless; responsees to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa)

 ## NAT Instances
 - When creating a NAT instance, Disable Source and Destination Checks on the instance
 - NAT instances myst be in a public subnet